 Treatment of dementia depends on its cause.
 In most of the cases there is no cure and no treatment that slows or stops its progression.
 Memory treatment has a great impact on dementia patients.
 It utilizes past frequencies and urge patients to compose and clarify past rates which help in keeping up psychological wellness.
 Physical exercise has shown some benefits in helping to maintain cognition.
 Staying engaged and participating in social events may also be helpful.

 But there are drug treatments that may temporarily improve symptoms.
-Ultimately, the path to effective new treatments for dementia is through increased research funding and increased participation in clinical studies.
+Ultimately, the path to effective new treatments for dementia is through increased research funding and increased participation in clinical studies & drug development.

 Clinical trials are experiments carried out at clinical research.
 It can be conducted in people to explore whether a medical strategyor treatment is safe and effective.

 There are two types of Alzheimer's treatment trials:

 Scientists are making great efforts in identifying potential new ways to help diagnose, treat, and even prevent Alzheimer’s and related dementias.
 Without clinical trials, there can be no better treatments, no prevention and no cure for neurological disease.